qinjinjia/ec500c1spring18/HW2 Code Review/Readme.md

 **********************************************************

-## Develop Test scenarios and scripts
+## Develop Test scenarios and scripts :guardsman:

 Note: There are **too much trouble** making the peer's programs **work cross platform**, so I just do the **test cases for my own programs**.